 Our business consists principally of marketing, manufacturing and selling floorcovering products to high-end residential and commercial customers through our various sales forces and brands.
 We focus exclusively on the upper-end of the floorcovering market where we believe we have strong brands and competitive advantages with our style and design capabilities and customer relationships.
 Our Fabrica, Masland, and Dixie Home brands have a significant presence in the high-end residential floorcovering markets.
-Our Atlas Carpet Mills and Masland Contract brands, participate in the upper-end specified commercial marketplace.
+Our Atlas | Masland Contract brand participates in the upper-end specified commercial marketplace.
 Dixie International sells all of our brands outside of the North American market.

 Our business is primarily concentrated in areas of the soft floorcovering markets which include broadloom carpet, carpet tiles and rugs.
 However, over the past few years, there has been a significant shift in the flooring marketplace as hard surface products have grown at a rate much faster than soft surface products.
 We have responded to this accelerated shift to hard surface flooring by launching several initiatives in both our residential and commercial brands.
 Our commercial brands offer luxury vinyl flooring ("LVF") products under the Calibré brand in the commercial markets.
 Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® PetProtectTM luxury vinyl flooring.
-In this upcoming third quarter of 2018, our residential brand, Fabrica, will begin offering a high-end engineered wood line.
+Beginning in the third quarter of 2018, our residential brand Fabrica began offering a high-end engineered wood line.
+In addition, we have expanded our soft surface product lines to take advantage of opportunities we perceive in the marketplace.
+During the third quarter of 2018, we began shipment of our new Envision 6.6 collection.
+This new program is an extension of our Dixie Home line of products with high-end designs at moderate price points aimed at reaching a wide range of customers.
+We have also updated our eNergy main street commercial collection to bring the latest styling and color selection to this segment of the market.